Over 10,000 multi-media radiation tests across America since 2011

 Should radiation measured by the Inspector begin to rise to double background, we will be concerned.
 If the measurements go to triple background and above for a sustained period of time in the next few days, then the problem is very troublesome.
 Numerous special radiation tests has shown radioactive contamination in Southern California rain, mist, food and drink.

-Most importantly, this live stream gives you the information you want: how “hot” is it in the Los Angeles Basin.
+Our measurements determine how “hot” is it in the Los Angeles Basin.
 You can find out more why we set up the Radiation Station by checking out our post “Melt Down Wind.”

 See our FUKUSHIMA INVESTIGATION for up to the minute news, FAQs, Radiation Station data statistics and radiation readings across the country.

 Read RADIATION STATION STATS page which documents extensive radiation readings for the Los Angeles basin based on averages taken from EnviroReporter.com‘s nuclear radiation detector the Inspector in Santa Monica, California.
-This is the only working and publicly viewable nuclear radiation monitor on the West Coast between Los Angeles and San Francisco.